English claims to the French throne: Succession to the French throne

 From the election of Hugh Capet in 987 until 1316, the French crown passed uninterrupted from father to son in the Capetian dynasty, providing, for the time, such unusual dynastic continuity that it has been called the "Capetian miracle".
 However, this was brought to an end by Louis X dying in 1316 and leaving only a daughter, Joan.
 His posthumously born son, John, died five days after birth.
 This created an unprecedented situation as the question of female succession to the crown had never before needed to be considered.
 Louis's brother, Philip, acted quickly to seize power.
 He set Joan aside and, after John's death, had himself crowned king, becoming Philip V. He then called an assembly of magnates to ratify his accession, which met four weeks later in early 1317.
 Recognising political reality, it confirmed Philip as king but, in so doing, the assembly declared "a woman could not succeed to the crown of the kingdom of France."
 In 1322, Philip V died leaving four daughters and no son.
-Consistent with the 1317 assembly's declaration, Philip's daughters were set aside by the magnates and his brother, Charles IV, acceded to the throne.
+Consistent with the 1317 assembly's declaration, Philip's daughters were set aside by the magnates, and his brother, Charles IV, acceded to the throne.

 From the 15th century, French writers began arguing that succession to the throne was, and always had been, governed by Salic law, a 6th-century Frankish legal code, which they claimed prohibited inheritance of the crown by or through a woman.
 They also claimed that the 1316 and 1322 successions were determined by the application of Salic law.
 However, Salic law had fallen into obscurity and disuse after the Carolingian era until it was rediscovered by a small group of scholars at the Abbey of St-Denis in the mid-14th century.
 There is no reliable evidence that Salic law played any part in the successions of 1316 or 1322 and the earliest known link made to it in connection with the succession to the throne is dated to a French treatise written around 1413.
+Nevertheless, allusions to this law by Jacob of Ardizone (1240) and Jean de Vignay (c.
+1340), both made in reference to royal succession, suggest that there may have been an earlier awareness of it.